 Availability of qualified and trained manpower for the nuclear power programme has been one of the greatest strengths in India.
 Realizing the importance of qualified and trained manpower, DAE started Human Resource Development programme in early 1950s, well before the launching of nuclear power programme in the country.
 A training school at Bhabha Atomic Research Centre (BARC) was established in August 1957.
-University qualified engineers and science graduates are recruited on an annual basis and are trained in the BARC Training schools, premier institutes for training in nuclear science and technology, through one-year rigorous training course including theoretical and practical aspects of nuclear engineering and sciences.
-Subsequently when the training needs for the operating nuclear power stations arose, the Nuclear Training Centres (NTCs) have also been set up at the NPP sites.
-The core of the manpower for the nuclear power programme comes through these training centres.
-In addition, experienced manpower from conventional power and industry are inducted.
+Subsequently, when the training needs for the operating nuclear power stations arose, the Nuclear Training Centres (NTCs) were set up at the NPP sites.
+Science and engineering graduates / post-graduates are recruited on an annual basis and are trained in these training schools / centres for one-year.
+The training includes theoretical and practical aspects of nuclear engineering and sciences.
+Majority of the technical personnel for the nuclear power programme comes through these training schools / centres.
+In addition, experienced manpower from conventional power plants and other industries are also recruited.

-The country's universities, engineering diploma institutes and industrial training institutes form the basic educational infrastructure from which engineers/scientists, technicians and skilled tradesmen are recruited and subsequently trained to suit the job needs.
+The country's universities, engineering / diploma institutes and industrial training institutes form the basic educational infrastructure from which engineers/scientists, technicians and skilled tradesmen are recruited and subsequently trained to suit the job needs.

 Through the networking with the Indian Institutes of Technology (IITs) post-graduate courses in nuclear engineering are being conducted at several institutes.
 Sponsored post-graduate programme called 'DAE Graduate Fellowship Scheme' were started at all the IITs.
 Board of Research in Nuclear Sciences (BRNS) under DAE provides another avenue for networking by sponsoring research projects in the field of Nuclear Science and Engineering at various educational institutes.
-'Homi Bhabha National Institute' established under DAE conducts post-graduation and PhD programmes in areas of nuclear science and technology.
+Homi Bhabha National Institute (HBNI), established under DAE, conducts post-graduation and PhD programmes in areas of nuclear science and technology.